Latest Beam (BEAM) News Update

 TLDR

-Beam's latest codebase updates focus on node management and network stability.
+Beam’s codebase recently prioritized node management and network stability.

-1. Node Upgrade Protocol (16 June 2025) – Simplified node software updates for validators via config file management.
+1. Node Upgrade Protocol (June 2025) – Simplified validator updates via config file adjustments.

 Deep Dive